 VPC

-Specifies the VPC to be loaded to your cloud connection.
+Specifies the VPC to be loaded to the cloud connection in the peer account.

 Peer Account ID